Blog & News

 Results

 States represented: We conducted a scan across all 50 states and the District of Columbia (D.C.).
-We found 35 states with population-based surveys on health topics related to the coronavirus.
-Of those states, the number of surveys per state ranged from one to nine, though most states did not have more than four surveys.
-We identified two new surveys and one updated survey for a total of nine surveys in California that matched our criteria, each with slightly different focus areas.
-For example, we previously identified a survey sponsored by the California Health Care Foundation that was primarily interested in health care access and affordability.
+As of January 2021, we found 41 states (an additional six states since our last update) with population-based surveys on health topics related to the coronavirus.
+Of those states, the number of surveys per state ranged from one to thirteen, though most states did not have more than four surveys.
+We identified four new surveys for a total of thirteen surveys in California that matched our criteria, each with slightly different focus areas.
+For example, we previously identified a survey sponsored by the California Health Care Foundation (CHCF) that was primarily interested in health care access and affordability.
+This update includes another CHCF survey focused on the experiences of low-income adult residents since the beginning of the pandemic, and asks specifically about racial discrimination.
 Another survey from the University of California—Berkley focused on issues related to specific vulnerable communities like farmworkers and people of color.
 We also included the larger California Health Interview Survey, which asks questions about COVID-19 treatment and impact as well as health insurance coverage.
-Lastly for this update, while not included in the total survey count for California (because they surveyed service providers rather than individuals), SHADAC’s team was made aware of two additional surveys assessing COVID-19 impact and have listed them among the surveys for this state.

 Timeframe: Some surveys or polls captured point-in-time information on public attitudes toward COVID-19.
 Other surveys are being conducted periodically, using multiple waves to establish baseline attitudes and points of comparison.
-For example, the City University of New York School of Public Health has conducted weekly surveys over the past 16 weeks to closely capture respondents’ evolving opinions.
+For example, the City University of New York School of Public Health has conducted weekly, biweekly, and then monthly interval surveys since mid-March 2020 to closely capture respondents’ evolving opinions.

-Initial survey results: While some surveys were still in the field at the time we collected this information, many have already produced results.
-Reported results usually included overarching takeaways from the data as well as topline information and crosstabs for survey questions.
+Survey results: While some surveys were still only in the field during our first iteration of survey information collection, many had already (and have since continued to) produced results.
+Reported results usually included overarching takeaways from the data, as well as topline information and crosstabs for survey questions.
 Many questions were broken down by demographic characteristics in order to take a closer look at nuance in public opinion.

 If you are aware of a survey that is missing from this resource, please refer them to our email at shadac@umn.edu.